jan-bogaerts/mark/src/markdownCode.md

 ### Undo service
-- The undo service keeps track of all the text edits that the user perforsms on the various monaco-editors.
+- The undo service is a global singleton that keeps track of all the text edits that the user performs on the various monaco-editors.
 - It has an undo and redo list.

 ### line parser